waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## III.
 Puzzles & Hypotheses

 ### Ruins of Alph Sliding Puzzles
 *   **General Mechanics:** These are 16-piece picture puzzles on a 6x6 grid.
-The goal is to assemble the image in the central 4x4 area.
+The goal is to assemble the image in the central 4x4 area by placing pieces numerically from 1 to 16.
 Pieces are picked up and placed, not slid.
-*   **Ho-Oh Puzzle:** Solved by manually assembling the image.
+*   **Ho-Oh Puzzle:** Solved.
-*   **Omanyte Puzzle:** Solved by manually assembling the image.
+*   **Omanyte Puzzle:** Solved.
 *   **Aerodactyl Puzzle:**
-    *   **Failed Hypothesis (H1 - Incorrect Logic):** The puzzle is a magic square.
-This was tested and proven incorrect.
+    *   **Current Hypothesis:** Solving this puzzle is the only way to exit the southern area of the Ruins of Alph.
-    *   **Failed Hypothesis (H2 - Tool Failure):** The `puzzle_move_planner` tool failed to provide a working solution, likely due to a bug in its logic or incorrect input.
+    *   **Method:** Use the `puzzle_solver_step` tool to calculate the next single move required.
+This iterative approach is more reliable than previous attempts with faulty tools or manual placement.
-    *   **Current Hypothesis (H3):** The puzzle must be solved by manually placing the pieces to form the visual image of Aerodactyl.
-This is the current approach, as I am trapped in this area and it's the only way forward.
+    *   **Alternative Hypothesis:** The puzzle is a red herring, and a different, hidden interaction is required to escape.
+This will only be tested if solving the puzzle yields no progress.

 ### Goldenrod Dept. Store Basement Puzzle
 *   **Mechanic:** A dynamic box-pushing maze where Black Belts move and create/remove walls based on the player's position.